 Crisis counseling is available by phone 24 hours a day, 7 days a week.
 For urgent matters or after-hours counseling by phone, please contact CAPS at 310-825-0768.

-Gender Identity Group - To join, please contact Jade Garneau-Fournier at email@example.com
+Wednesdays 3:00 - 4:30 pm, to join, please contact Jade Garneau-Fournier at email@example.com

 Students’ personal situations may negatively impact their well-being or academic life.
 In other instances, students’ actions may disturb campus community members.
 In these situations, Case Managers are available to receive reports of concern and determine an appropriate response to assist the student and those who may also be impacted by the situation.
 Case Managers are available to consult with or provide training for campus community members who would like to better support students of concern.
 Case Managers must abide by FERPA laws, which means they are a private, not confidential resource.
 If you would like to schedule an appointment, please email: